Electrification of the Marine Sector

 Goal of the Task Force

-• Leverage and continue the results of the joint MCS Vessels Project conducted with Crowley,Black & Veatch, and ABS under a grant from the US Maritime Administration (MARAD).
+• Leverage and continue the results of the joint MCS Vessels Project conducted with Crowley, Black & Veatch, and ABS under a grant from the US Maritime Administration (MARAD).

-• Define and promote MCS-compatible shore power solutions for charging and/or poweringbattery-electric and hybrid vessels in commercial marine applications.
+• Define and promote MCS-compatible shore power solutions for charging and/or powering battery-electric and hybrid vessels in commercial marine applications.

 Why it Needs the Task Force

 The MCS Vessels funding from MARAD expired at the end of 2024.
-Having achieved the objectives of the MCS Vessels Project, CharIN now seek to advance this effort in collaboration with the broader maritime industry to advance global standards development.
+Having achieved the objectives of the MCS Vessels Project, CharIN now seeks to advance this effort in collaboration with the broader maritime industry to advance global standards development.

 Interested in Joining the Task Force?